Puffy eyes may be due to various factors. Read on to learn what you can do to minimize symptoms in all environments.

-Puffy eyes are a condition where the eyes begin swelling due to different factors.
-The skin around the eyes is very thin and is full of blood vessels which make it very sensitive.
-Usually it will go away after a little bit of time or some treatments done at home.
-However, puffy eyes are also symptoms of other eye conditions that may require examination by an eye care professional.
-In cases where the puffiness is severe and persistent or are accompanied by pain, discomfort, blurry vision, or other conditions, an optometrist should be contacted about the problem.
+Puffy eyes, which include many different conditions, are a situation in which the eyes begin swelling.
+The skin around the eyes is very thin and is very sensitive.
+Usually puffy eyes will resolve on their own, or after basic home treatments.
+But puffy eyes are also symptoms of other eye conditions that may require examination by an eye-care professional.
+If your puffy eyes are severe and persistent or are accompanied by additional symptoms, an optometrist should be contacted about the problem.

 Causes of Puffy Eyes

-For normal puffy eyes that are not caused by other eye conditions, there are many ways to get rid of the problem.
-The following is a list of what to do for treating puffy eyes:
+For normal puffy eyes that are not caused by other eye conditions, there are many ways to reduce the swelling.
+The following is a list of ways to treat puffy eyes:

 - Wash face with ice cold water

 - Increase vitamin and mineral intake

 - Drink plenty of water to clean out your system

 - If puffy eyes are caused by allergies, discontinue using the item that causes the allergic reaction; doctors may also provide shots or prescribe medication

 - Cream for puffy eyes: Try a soothing eye cream with aloe and Vitamin E; also look into certain products such as Revitalume and Swanson Creams Vitamin K cream